edincubator/stack-operations/doc/source/installation/management.rst

 System setup
 ------------

-  Ensure that the FQDN is set checking the output of `hostname -f`
+* Ensure that the FQDN is set checking the output of `hostname -f`
+* Add FQDN from all hosts to /etc/hosts.
+* Comment the following line from /etc/hosts: `127.0.0.1	<fqdn>	<hostname>`.

 .. code-block:: console